William F. Buckley Jr.: Central Intelligence Agency

 Buckley served in the CIA for two years, including one year in Mexico City working on political action for E. Howard Hunt, who was later imprisoned for his part in the Watergate scandal.
-The two officers remained lifelong friends and Buckley became the godfather to three of Hunt's children.
+The two officers remained lifelong friends and Buckley was the godfather of three of Hunt's children.
 Buckley said that while he worked for the CIA, Hunt, his immediate boss, was the only other CIA employee he knew and that William Sloane Coffin exposed Buckley's CIA employment.
 While stationed in Mexico, Buckley edited The Road to Yenan, a book by Peruvian author Eudocio Ravines.
 After leaving the CIA, Buckley worked as an editor at The American Mercury in 1952, but left after perceiving newly emerging antisemitic tendencies in the magazine.

 First books

 God and Man at Yale

-Buckley (right) and L. Brent Bozell Jr. promote their book McCarthy and His Enemies, 1954.

 Buckley's first book, God and Man at Yale, was published in 1951.
-Offering a critique of Yale University, Buckley argued in the book that the school had strayed from its original mission.
+In it, Buckley argues that Yale University had strayed from its original mission.

 One critic viewed the work as miscasting the role of academic freedom.
-The American academic and commentator McGeorge Bundy, a Yale graduate himself, wrote in The Atlantic: "God and Man at Yale, written by William F. Buckley, Jr., is a savage attack on that institution as a hotbed of 'atheism' and 'collectivism.'
+The American academic and commentator McGeorge Bundy, also a Yale alumnus, wrote in The Atlantic: "God and Man at Yale, written by William F. Buckley, Jr., is a savage attack on that institution as a hotbed of 'atheism' and 'collectivism.'
 I find the book is dishonest in its use of facts, false in its theory, and a discredit to its author."

+Buckley (right) and L. Brent Bozell Jr. promote their book McCarthy and His Enemies, 1954.

 Buckley credited the attention the book received to its "Introduction" by John Chamberlain, saying that it "chang[ed] the course of his life" and that the famous Life magazine editorial writer had acted out of "reckless generosity".
 Buckley was referred to in Richard Condon's 1959 novel The Manchurian Candidate as "that fascinating younger fellow who had written about men and God at Yale."